2016 is a good time to welcome a new discovery for me. Admittedly, I could use some further help with meditation, and applying the Law of Attraction.

 A good mentor for meditation from those much more experienced at meditation than I am, can easily be found.

 One of those mentors for meditation is, John C. Bader.

 How does anyone with a similar story arrive at a certain peace with the universe, and go on to mentor others to that same peace?

-John’s book, The Responsive Universe is a good read, and has a permanent home on my Kindle.
+John’s book, The Responsive Universe is a good read, and has a permanent home on my book shelf.
 It is a great reference!

 I believe it was no accident arriving at the Responsive Universe blog because, this is where I received the original inspiration to develop a daily meditation routine.

 How do you meditate?
 I have discovered no one person has the way.
 Many people have a way.
 Music, candles, mantra…a focal point.
-I prefer using mantra of which many are available on the internet.
+Perhaps the power of meditation lies within the sound known as Binaural Beats Meditation.

 Why use a mantra?
 How does a mantra work?

 My favorite mantra is explained in this video.

 This is my favorite version of Ra Ma Da Sa by, Snatam Kaur.